-As homeowners, we can often be blinded as to whether or not we’ve overpriced our home.
+As homeowners, we can often be blinded as to whether we’ve overpriced our house.
 It’s easy to see why we all think our homes should be listed at the highest price: Home is where the heart is.

 It’s where you’ve shared family dinners and friendly gatherings, where you’ve watched your kids take their first steps and get ready for their first days of school.

-However, when the tables are turned and you’re shopping the real estate market for available homes for sale as a home buyer, a top priority can be how to spot an overpriced home.
+However, when the tables are turned and you’re shopping the real estate market for available homes as a buyer, it’s important to know how to spot an overpriced house.

-Buying an overpriced home is a mistake you most certainly want to avoid.
-One of the pains of homeownership is building equity in your investment – buying an overpriced home will make building equity a difficult task.
+Buying an overpriced house is a mistake you most certainly want to avoid when purchasing a home.
+One of the pains of homeownership is building equity in your investment, and buying an overpriced home will make building equity a difficult task.

 And there’s nothing worse than buyer’s remorse on a home purchase.
 Not sure if the open houses you’re seeing are listed too high?